rozumden/DeFMO/README.md

 * Blender 2.79b with Python enabled.

 Then, insert your paths in renderer/settings.py file.
-To generate the dataset, use
+To generate the dataset, run in renderer sub-folder:
 ```bash
 python run_render.py
 ```